 Watch ACCCE’s complimentary webinar to put your risk assessment to work for you.

 Appoint a Qualified Person with Appropriate Resources and Authority

 A risk assessment is a useful tool, but it has its limitations.
 In the previous case, the operations director had the appropriate resources and authority to make the changes that were needed.
 The compliance issues in the supply chain also corresponded to what she was trying to accomplish, so she rose to the challenge.
-For the everyday situation, you need a person that will champion fixing whatever the most likely thing is that is going to keep you from achieving your goals.
+For the everyday situation, you need a person who will champion fixing whatever the most likely risk is that will keeps you from achieving your goals.
 This is the risk officer’s role.
 Absent this role, your CEO, CFO, COO, or other leaders will have to rally to the crisis leaving their function absent a leader.

 Implement a Risk Program

 Effective risk management is as much a mission of the company as a function overseen by a risk officer.
 No business can eliminate risk completely.
 Successful, highly regulated companies need a structure to translate business objectives into clear risk-based decisions that are made at the appropriate levels throughout the company.
 For people to commit to carrying out a company’s vision, they must both understand it and know what is expected of them.